 – involving risk and uncertainty quantification.

-Here are examples of Conceptual Frameworks which will are currently evolving into student group projects for 2017-2018.
+Below are examples of Conceptual Frameworks which are currently evolving into student group projects for 2018-2019 school year.
+These are NOT ones that potential NRT students for the 2019-2020 cohort will apply to.